Colin Lyman: Playing career

 Lyman played for Rushden Town and West Bromwich Albion before playing one Third Division South game at Roots Hall for Southend United in 1933.
 He moved on to league rivals Northampton Town, turning professional at the club in 1935.
 He scored 29 goals in 86 league games at the County Ground in 1934–35, 1935–36, and 1936–37.
 He then moved up to the Second Division with Tottenham Hotspur for a £3,000 fee.
 He spent the 1937–38 and 1938–39 seasons at White Hart Lane, and scored 11 goals in 54 league and cup matches.
 He also guested for Partick Thistle, Leicester City, Notts County, Chesterfield, Derby County, Coventry City and Port Vale during World War II.
 Having played four games for the Vale as a guest in 1946, he signed permanently for the club in May 1946 for a 'fairly substantial fee'.
 He played 11 Third Division South games for the club in 1946–47, scoring at the Old Recreation Ground in a 1–1 draw with Northampton Town.
-After putting in a transfer request, he was sold on to Nottingham Forest in October 1946 for a 'substantial sum' above what the Vale had paid for him.
+After putting in a transfer request, he was sold to Nottingham Forest in October 1946 for a 'substantial sum' above what the Vale had paid for him.
 He scored nine goals in 23 Second Division appearances for Billy Walker's Forest in the rest of the 1946–47 season.
 After leaving the City Ground, he moved on to rivals Notts County.
 He scored five goals in 21 Third Division South games for the "Magpies" in 1947–48 before leaving Meadow Lane.